slichlyter12/Postal/postal/README.md

 ## Release Notes

 ### 0.1.3
-* It now works if you run it more than once!
+* Fixed bug causing the file map to not appear after its first run

 ### 0.1.2
 * Fixed installation errors